 Previous morphological studies of the relationships of brachylepadomorphs with verrucomorphs (Gale, 2014b) and balanomorphs (Gale and Sørensen, 2014) have supported the traditional view (e. g.
 Withers, 1912a, 1935; Woodward, 1901) that Cretaceous taxa such as Pycnolepas and Brachylepas are basal to, respectively, verrucomorphs and balanomorphs.
 A consensus tree of verrucomorph relationships (Gale, 2014b, fig. 13), based on cladistic analysis of 16 operational taxonomic units (OTUs) and 36 characters, showed Pedupycnolepas, Faxelepas and Pycnolepas species forming a paraphyletic nested ladder, basal to the Verrucomorpha, and the Cretaceous Eoverruca as sister taxon to all Verrucidae.
 A parallel study of basal balanomorph relationships (Gale and Sørensen, 2014 figs 10, 11) analysed 40 characters of 10 brachylepadid and balanomorph taxa and demonstrated that selected brachylepadids (successively, species of Brachylepas, Parabrachylepas and Epibrachylepas) formed a paraphyletic stem group to the Balanomorpha.
 In this tree, Parabrachylepas and Epibrachylepas were identified as basal balanomorphs.

+Figure 10

 Chan et al. (2021), in a revised classification of the thoracican cirripedes (Fig. 10C), maintained a separate Order Brachylepadomorpha, including a single family, the Brachylepadidae, which was described as (p.
 44) “………paraphyletic, and includes species that form a stem group to both the Verrucomorpha and Balanomorpha.”
 Molecular analyses of thoracican relationships, utilising a suite of nuclear genes, consistently demonstrate the sister-group relationship between verrucomorphs and balanomorphs (e. g.
 Herrera et al., 2015; Lin et al., 2015; Linse et al., 2013; Pérez-Losada et al., 2008, 2012, 2014).
 A single recent study (Gan et al., 2022; Fig. 10B herein), using mitogenomes, reached a very different conclusion and placed verrucids as basal to all other calcite-shelled cirripedes and that they had evolved in the Triassic.
 They argued that verrucomorphs evolved from a 6-plated archaeolepadomorph.